sbhackerspace/sbhx-webtech/presentations/introtodjangoslides/intro_to_django.md

  - This is only a basic introduction to Django.
  - There are a lot of ways to do a single thing.
- - I recommend looking at more than one Intro to Django tutorials.
+ - I recommend looking at more than one Intro to Django tutorial.
 ---

 ##What is Django?